 5 Simple Steps to Building a Better Sandwich

-Aim for Contrasting Textures.
+Aim for contrasting textures.

 There are all kinds of ways you can build contrasting textures.
-A common way is to toast bread separate from the fillings, creating a thin crisp sheath around the outside.
-You can also incorporate fried egg, snappy vegetables like carrots, thick cuts of cheese, crisp lettuce, creamy aioli, and so on.
-Even small variations between textures can make a huge difference.
+One is to toast bread separate from the fillings, creating a thin crisp sheath around the outside.
+Or incorporate fried egg, snappy vegetables (like carrots), thick cuts of cheese, crisp lettuce, or creamy aioli.
+Even small variations between textures make a huge difference.